 The Wonder of the True Presence at Sacred Heart

-On the early evening of Sunday, April 30, the high schoolers of the Sacred Heart Youth Group had their end of the year adoration service with Father Joseph.
-As part of the service, the teens wrote down their burdens and things they wanted to give to Jesus on pieces of paper and placed them before Him in baskets before the altar.
-Shortly after doing this, a catechist took these pictures, and after Benediction, the teens left the church to burn those burdens in a little bonfire in the plaza before going to the gym for ice cream and pizza.
+On the early evening of Sunday, April 30, 2023, Sacred Heart's High School Faith Formation had it's end of the year Eucharistic Adoration Service with Father Joseph Ho.
+During the service, the teens wrote down their burdens and concerns, offered them to Christ Jesus, and placed them before Him on the altar.
+While they did this, a catechist took these pictures with her cell phone, and after Benediction, the teens left the church to burn those burdens in a little bonfire in the plaza before going to the gym for ice cream and pizza.

-About two weeks later, Father Joseph got time to look at the pictures of the adoration that the catechist sent him.
-He was shocked to see the way the host looked as if it changed in several of the photos.
-Sharing these photos with staff and parishioners, no one has been able to explain how a reflection or glare or other anything could have caused the host to appear this way in the photos.
+About two weeks later, Father Joseph reviewed the pictures of the Adoration Service that the catechist sent him.
+He was shocked to see the way the Eucharistic Host appeared as if it changed in several of the photos.
 No one in the church saw this phenomenon at the time.
-What a wonderful mystery it is, and how it reminds us that Jesus Christ is truly present in the Eucharist and calls us to Himself in the Holy Mass and Adoration, to take away our cares and make our burdens light.
+Father Joseph shared these photos with staff and Pastoral Council members of our parish.
+After investigating, no one could adequately explain how a reflection, glare, or any other natural cause would have made the Blessed Sacrament appear this way.
+What a wonderful mystery these images present!
+It reminds us that Jesus Christ is truly present in the Eucharist, and calls us to be with Him so that he may take away our cares and make our burdens light.

 Closeup of the Photos